emilmoham/StateTableEditor/README.md

 Sections Headers are always bounded by a line of `'*'` characters.
 "\<Description\>" is a variable length string which may span multiple lines.
-Each line of the description text must start with a `'*'` character followed by two spaces.
+Each line of the description text must start with a `'*'` character followed by two spaces and may not be longer than 179 characters including the leading characters.
 These lines are ignored by the code which reads the configuration of the state machine.

 While State Definitions always have the following format: